Think Like an Editor: How To Make PR Pitches More Newsworthy

 • Is it memorable?

 If your pitch can check at least one of those boxes, congratulations!
 You’ve got yourself some news value.
-If it fails to answer any of those questions, well, it’s probably just an ad – and that’s destined for the virtual graveyard.
+If your pitch fails to answer any of those questions, it’s probably just an ad — and journalists will send it straight to the virtual graveyard.
 The key is to demonstrate the value of the story right from the get-go.
 Remember, the subject line and first sentence are the superheroes of your pitch.
-If they don’t wield power and grab attention, the rest of your message may as well be lost.
+If they don’t grab attention, journalists will ignore the rest of your message.

 News is a precious resource – like that last slice of pizza everyone wants.
 Time on a newscast or space in a newspaper is limited, and journalists guard it fiercely.
 If you can get inside their heads, viewing every pitch through a “news lens,” you’ll skyrocket the news value of your pitches.
 And if luck decides to shower you with blessings (or maybe even a downpour), voila!
 You’ll find yourself basking in the glory of increased media coverage.